JonathanShitrit/CunyFirstClassesRestfulAPI/README.md

 ex: "https://restful-java-87120.firebaseio.com/colleges/york-college.json?print=pretty"

-*Specifying .json returns the data as json objects.*
-*Specifying print=pretty returns the data in a human-readable format.*
+*Specifying .json returns the data as json objects.* \n *Specifying print=pretty returns the data in a human-readable format.*

 You can read more about using a Restful API with Firebase Realtime Database on their documentation here: https://firebase.google.com/docs/database/rest/retrieve-data